Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-HU5CtNK3rds.md

 >
 > [Music]
 >
-> what do we got what do we got dude call the big ones goober that's amazing goober oh that's amazing there are like this this is the thing I like about not having like a official name to them because people have they call in like different things it's amazing ,
+> what do we got what do we got dude call the big ones goober that's amazing goober oh that's amazing there are like this this is the thing I like about not having like a official name to them because people have they call in like different things it's amazing,